Partition function approach to non-Gaussian likelihoods: information theory and state variables for Bayesian inference: Thermodynamic perspective on Bayes partitions

 governing a sampler ensemble in parameter space with a parabolic log-likelihood $\propto F_{\mu\nu}\theta^\mu \theta^\nu$.
 The Bayes partition (see \autoref{eq:canZ}) further entails source terms $J_\alpha$, as well as a prior, which we chose to be uninformative, e.g. $\pi(\theta) \sim \mathrm{const}$.

-Note that the covolume $\sqrt{\det F}$ doubles as a diagnostic tool for the degeneracy of an inference problem as the following example demonstrates: \cite{partitionfunction101} derive the Fisher information of a linear model $y^i = A\indices{^i_\mu} \theta^\nu$ (i.e. a Gaussian likelihood) as
+Note that the covolume $\sqrt{\det F}$ doubles as a diagnostic tool for the degeneracy of an inference problem as the following example demonstrates: \cite{partitionfunction101} derive the Fisher information of a linear model $y^i = A\indices{^i_\mu} \theta^\mu$ (i.e. a Gaussian likelihood) as

 where $C_{ij}$ is the covariance matrix of the $N$ datapoints.
-Computatino of its determinant is straightforward, i.e.
+Computation of its determinant is straightforward,

-For a non-vanishing determinant, the values of the $j$'s must be pairwise distinct.
-Otherwise the product would be symmetric in the corresponding pair of $A\indices{^j_\mu}$'s, yielding zero overall, due to the contraction with the antisymmetric $\varepsilon$.
-However, for an underconstrained model, i.e. if there are fewer data points than model parameters, $N < n$, the $j$'s cannot be chosen in a pairwise-distinct way.
+with $\varepsilon^{\mu_1 \ldots \mu_n}$ the totally antisymmetric Levi-Civita symbol in $n$ dimensions.
+For a non-vanishing determinant, the values of the $j$'s must be pairwise distinct

+in some terms of the sum.
+In all others, there would be at least one pair of $A\indices{^j_\mu}$'s with equal $j$'s, which would yield zero when contracted with the antisymmetric Levi-Civita symbol.

+However, for an underconstrained model, i.e. if there are fewer data points than model parameters, $N < n$, the $j$'s cannot be chosen in a pairwise-distinct way in any of the sum's terms.
 Thus, $\det F$ must vanish for an underconstrained model.
 This result is intuitive since a vanishing covolume signifies that the $N$ datapoints at hand are not sufficient two distinguish between different choices of the $n$ parameters.